Honest & Authentic Financial Guidance Face Your Future with Confidence CLICK TO GET IN TOUCH

 If you're considering filing for bankruptcy here in Texas, understanding the bankruptcy option that is right for you is crucial.
 Your assets, income, or type of business will determine the right bankruptcy chapter that best suits your financial situation.
 Here are some important things to note:

-• Chapter 7 wipes out most of your general unsecured debt, Chapter 11 is a business reorganization plan, and Chapter 13 still requires you to pay back part or all of your debts.
+• Chapter 7 wipes out most of your general unsecured debt, Chapter 11 is a business reorganization plan, and Chapter 13 requires you to pay back part or all of your debts.

-• Chapter 13 is reserved for individuals who have a regular source of income while filing for Chapter 7 requires you to pass the bankruptcy means test.
+• Chapter 13 is reserved for individuals who have a regular source of income, while filing for Chapter 7 requires you to pass the bankruptcy means test.

 • Chapter 11 and Chapter 13 require proposing a payment plan to repay your creditors.
 In contrast, Chapter 7 doesn't require a repayment plan.